Skip to main content

 Merry Christmas, [Friend Name].

-I hope your day includes excellent food, zero awkward questions from relatives, and at least one gift that proves someone actually listened this year.
+Hope your day brings excellent food, zero awkward questions from relatives, and at least one gift that proves someone actually listened this year.

-May your Christmas be merry, your snacks be within reach, and your festive outfit be judged only by people wearing something worse.
+May your Christmas be merry, your snacks close by, and your festive outfit judged only by people wearing something wilder.

-If the holiday gets too loud, remember: hiding in the kitchen “to help” is a respected Christmas tradition.
+If the holiday gets too loud, remember: hiding in the kitchen “to help” is a time-honored Christmas tradition.

 Have a brilliant Christmas.
-You deserve the good kind of chaos.
+You deserve the best kind of chaos.

 Reviewed by Grace W., Ghostwriter